Woodbury Common Premium Outlets

 View of outlets from overlook on US 6 to the east.

 Woodbury Common Premium Outlets is an outlet center located in the Central Valley section of Woodbury, New York.
-The center is owned by Premium Outlets, a subsidiary of Simon Property Group, and takes its name from the town in which it is located.
+The center is owned by Premium Outlets, a division of Simon Property Group, and takes its name from the town in which it is located.
 Opened in late 1985, expanded in 1993, and again in 1998, the center now has 220 stores occupying more than 800,000 sqft and is one of the largest contiguous outlet centers in the world.
 Due to its size, different areas are color-coded to help orient themselves.

 Due to its proximity to New York City, Woodbury Common is a major attraction for foreign tourists visiting the region.
 Japanese tourists have been overtaken by Chinese tourists as the most frequent foreign visitors.